ventZl/cmrx/man/02_overview.md

    auto-started threads will begin execution.
  * Thread auto-starting gets one additional argument which identifies core on which thread is meant to be started.
  * Additional API @ref os_thread_migrate is provided which allows to migrate thread between cores.

+In SMP arrangement, kernel maintains run queue for each core on which CMRX has been booted.
+This means that you may have a multicore machine with e.g. 4 cores, run some non-managed code there (such as radio firmware) and boot CMRX on three remaining cores.
+Then you can divide workload between those three cores.

+Signal distribution initiated both from thread and ISR currently does not propagate cross-core reliably.